 Best Unicode Fonts for Discord Usernames and Bios

 Discord doesn't support custom fonts natively — but Unicode characters work perfectly in usernames, server names, nicknames, and bios.
-Here are the best styles and how to use them.
+Here are the best styles and how to use them effectively.

 How Unicode Fonts Work on Discord